University of North Carolina System Office

 The Mohin-Scholz LGBTQIA Resource Office at the University of North Carolina Wilmington supports lesbian, gay, bisexual, transgender, questioning, intersex and allied students, faculty, staff, and alumni.
 Our office works to create a safe and inclusive environment for the LGBTQIA community and contribute to a culturally rich campus.
 Additionally, the office works both to raise awareness and inclusion of sexual and gender minorities and to provide information, referral, support, and programming to the UNCW Community.
 We do this through community building, advocacy, social justice and diversity education and the development of global citizens.
 All members of the UNCW campus are welcome, regardless of gender identity or other factors.

-The Office of e-Learning, a unit of the Academic Affairs division, provides support to faculty through individualized instruction and assistance in a variety of formats.
+The Office of Distance Education and eLearning, a unit of the Academic Affairs division, provides support to faculty through individualized instruction and assistance in a variety of formats.
 Resources are allocated to support the development of online courses using the most current, pedagogically sound and dynamic learning strategies.
-Working collaboratively with the Information Technology Services division, the office sponsors workshops and initiatives which focus on helping faculty design quality online courses and on increasing faculty expertise in employing cutting-edge instructional technology.
+Working collaboratively with Information Technology Systems, the office sponsors workshops and initiatives which focus on helping faculty design quality online courses and on increasing faculty expertise in employing cutting-edge instructional technology.